19 Cool Things To Do In Honolulu On A Budget

 5. Explore the Charm of Kaimukī, Honolulu’s Hidden Treasure

-Fun Fact: Kaimukī’s name means "the ti oven" in Hawaiian, a reference to the ancient practice of baking ti leaves in the area.
+Fun Fact: Kaimukī’s name means “the ti oven” in Hawaiian, a nod to ancient traditions of baking ti leaves in the area.

 6. Indulge in Sweet Hawaiian Flavors at Local General Store